What's the BEST Way to Keep Connected while RVing?

 Although you would think that a campground that advertises “Free WiFi!” as prominently as it does 50A power hook-ups would actually have worthwhile WiFi, many RVers have discovered that this is often not the case.

-Generally, if the WiFi is managed decently enough, it is common for RV park WiFi to be good enough for checking email and doing some basic surfing – generally all that most RV campground patrons are assumed to really need.
+Generally, if the WiFi is managed decently enough, RV park WiFi might be good enough for checking email and doing some basic surfing – generally all that most RV campground patrons are assumed to really need.

 The other major limitation of WiFi is range.
 Most WiFi hotspots fall off to unusably slow connections just a hundred feet away from the base station - or 'access point'.
 Many RVers want to utilize WiFi in their RVs - which is where extending gear can assist.

-There are inexpensive products that can just sit in a window and perhaps increase your range just enough.
+There are inexpensive products that can just sit in a window and perhaps increase your range a bit further than your laptop alone can achieve.
 Some just plug into your laptop, and some can create their own new WiFi hotspot for your RV (a feature called 'WiFi as WAN').

 For even further range, there are stronger antennas that mount on your roof, ladder or a pole outside your RV.